 - The students who have been identified as not making progress as would be expected.

-They then decide what resources / training and support is needed.
-All resources / training and support are reviewed regularly and changes made as necessary.
+They then decide what resources/training and support are needed.
+All resources/training and support are reviewed regularly, and changes made as necessary.

 Who are the other people providing services to children with SEN in this school?

 Directly funded by the school:

 - Behaviour (SEMH) Lead.